Aleksandr Dvornikov: Russian invasion of Ukraine

-On 10 April 2022, Dvornikov was placed in complete charge of military operations during the 2022 Russian invasion of Ukraine.
-Before his appointment, there had not been a single military leader for all Russian forces; he had been one of several in charge of various fronts.

-On 3 June 2022 it was reported by the open-source intelligence group Conflict Intelligence Team, citing Russian soldiers, that Dvornikov had been replaced by Colonel General Gennady Zhidko in command of the invasion.
-However, on 5 June Ukrainian governor of Luhansk Oblast Serhiy Haidai said Dvornikov was still in command and had been given until 10 June by his superiors to complete the Battle of Severodonetsk.

-On 25 June 2022, it was again reported that Dvornikov had been dismissed from his post.

 On 8 October 2022, the Russian Defence Ministry named Air Force General Sergey Surovikin as the overall commander of Russian forces fighting in Ukraine without naming who Surovikin was replacing.
+According to analyst John Hardie, writing for the Long War Journal, Surovikin was likely the first official overall commander.
+In January 2023, Dvornikov was relieved of command of the Southern Military District by Colonel General Sergey Kuzovlev, according to sources in the Ministry of Defense, though an official announcement was not made.

+Post-military career

+After his replacement as field commander in Ukraine, he largely remained out of public activity, until he was appointed on 3 February 2024 as the chairman of public-volunteer organization DOSAAF.
+In December 2024 Dvornikov received a new job and was replaced as the head of DOSAAF.

 Military reputation

 Dvornikov's military reputation is often cited in the international press for the harsh conduct of his military campaigns, particularly in Chechnya and Syria.
 He has been accused of having pursued scorched earth tactics.
 Retired US Navy Admiral James G. Stavridis spoke in an interview of what he said was a known epithet of Dvornikov, "Butcher of Syria".

 However, the Institute for the Study of War has noted that although Dvornikov's tenure was marked by large numbers of civilian deaths, it was not especially bloody compared to the operation as a whole, as the Russian military targeted Syrian civilians and critical infrastructure throughout its intervention in Syria.
 According to an investigation by Cathrin Schaer and Emad Hassan published in the German state-funded media Deutsche Welle, statistics also show that Dvornikov did not open up a new and more violent chapter in the Syrian war.

+Some observers, including American military officers, considered Dvornikov to be one of the most "forward-thinking" and effective Russian generals, and a likely candidate to replace Valery Gerasimov as Chief of the General Staff before the spring 2022 battle of the Donbass.
+Dvornikov's group of forces was the most successful at the start of the invasion, and he had been the first commander of Russian forces in Syria, an experience that had an impact on his views of training and tactics.
+He had written extensively about subjects such as force-on-force maneuver training, close air support integration in tactical organizations, and junior officer development.
+American military observers believed that he had a vision for reforms to the Russian military in the event of becoming CGS, but he seems to have fallen out of favor due to a lack of progress in the Donbass.
+The Jamestown Foundation described Dvornikov as one of the generals that were "fighting the last war" by using tactics that had been effective in Syria but were less relevant in the conditions of Ukraine.